Styyx1/Ruvaak-Readme/README.md

 - Combat Difficulty Customizer (again, default profile is loaded but if the game is too hard/easy you can tweak stuff there)
 - Draw 2 (Goes hand in hand with the equipment styles you can set up in XPMSE MCM)
 - Dual wield Parrying (set up the hotkey for it cause i can't automate for Gamepad and KB&M)
-- Legacy (Race mod which lets you choose which racial power you want to use)
 - Lucien (If you set a supported nickname, he will call you by that)
 - Sovngarde Beckons (tinker with the settings as you like but note that its stagger is completely removed and stagger settings do nothing now)
 - SkyUI